juliocezarcarneiro/GDP-per-capita-project/README.md

     * Open Dashboard/index.html in a browser
 3. The map automatically loads the dashboard with interactive visualizations to understand how different countries have developed over the years.

-## 🧭 Data Ethical Considerations
-Throughout this project, we tried our best to use data in a fair and responsible way.
-The datasets we used like GDP, GINI Index, Health Spending, and Population came from trusted public sources.
-We made sure to clean and organize the data carefully, without introducing any bias or misrepresenting any countries.
-When some data was missing or marked as "No data," we chose to show it as null rather than guessing or filling it in, so everything stayed honest and transparent.
-Our goal with the visuals was to help people understand global trends, not to mislead or reinforce stereotypes.
-We also made sure to mention any limitations in the data so viewers don’t make incorrect conclusions.

 ## 📌 Research Questions
 1. How has the wealth of the world’s top 10 richest countries evolved over time?
 2. What’s the relationship between population density, national wealth, and health spending?